We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best lightweight nursing pads

-Focused on being thin, lightweight, and discreet, these pads are ideal for women looking to avoid the appearance and feel of a heavy-duty nursing pad.
+Focused on being thin, lightweight, and discreet, these pads are ideal for people looking to avoid the appearance and feel of a heavy-duty nursing pad.

 Downsides?
-These disposable pads don’t include an adhesive option to stick to them to your bra, although many moms reported they stayed in place anyway.
-They also won’t protect your clothing if you have a heavy letdown between feeds, but if you just need a lightweight nursing pad for the occasional drip, this has you covered!
+These pads aren’t individually wrapped if you want to take them with you in your purse or diaper bag.
+They also won’t protect your clothing if you have a heavy letdown between feeds.
+But if you just need a lightweight nursing pad for the occasional drip, this has you covered!

 Best overnight nursing pads

-A bulkier option than many women prefer during the day, these nursing pads offer superior absorption during nighttime hours.
-Reviewers have found them relatively soft, and they offer adhesive strips on the back side so you won’t have to worry about losing one in the middle of the night!
+These nursing pads offer superior absorption during nighttime hours, though at nearly half an inch thick, they may feel bulky for daytime wear.
+Reviewers have found them relatively soft, and these pads offer adhesive strips on the back side so you won’t have to worry about losing one in the middle of the night!

-Added bonus?
-These are very affordable and can be bought in bulk for even more cost savings.
+These are very affordable and can be bought in bulk.
 If you end up being a fan of the overnight pads, Medela also makes an “ultra thin” version for daytime use.

 Best nursing pads for sensitive nipples